A reliable multitool is a must for your everyday carry kit.

 You can consider pocket knives to be the original multitools.
 Made in the late 1800s, pocket knives were mostly used by European soldiers until they were made popular to civilians by Victorinox when the company came up with the Swiss Army Knife (SAK).

-What sets these multitools apart from pocket knives are its pliers.
-This function makes them popular among handymen, mechanics and the like.
-Because of their unique and versatile attributes, they’re great for both heavy duty tasks and quick fixes.
+What sets these multitools apart from pocket knives is their pliers.
+This function makes them popular among handymen, mechanics, and the like.
+Because of their unique and versatile attributes, they’re great for both heavy-duty tasks and quick fixes.
 One can further classify multitools into the following categories:

 - Keychain tools – as the name suggests, these tools are tiny and are meant to be carried around on keychains and fobs.
 Although solid and compact, they’re relatively light compared to their full-sized counterparts and are ideal for small tasks.